 We Connect Now – We Connect is a site dedicated to uniting college students with disabilities in access to higher education and employment issues.

 Disability is Natural – The mission of this site is to encourage new ways of thinking about disability and to help create a society in which all people are valued and included.

 Center on Technology and Disability – Provides a wealth of free resources – personal and professional development (PPD) webinars, articles, guides, training materials and more.

 Reidy Associates – Reidy Associates specializes in developing outstanding leaders, helping to plan and implement desired futures, and building high performing teams.
-Clients come from both the public and private sector, including health care, state and federal government, nongovernmental organizations,
+Clients come from both the public and private sector, including health care, state and federal government, nongovernmental organizations, and industry.

 Special Needs Financial Planning – Information and support regarding financial planning for families with a member who has a disability or special needs.